Bhamian Khurd

-Bhamian Khurd was a Village but now it is an urban area of Ludhiana in the state of Punjab.
+Bhamian Khurd is a village turned urban area of Ludhiana in the state of Punjab.
 It is located 16 km east of the sub-district headquarters Ludhiana and 16 km from the district headquarters Ludhiana.
 According to the 2009 statistics, Shankar Colony serves as the gram panchayat of Bhamian Khurd village.
 The village is 97 km from the state capital Chandigarh.

 Geographical Area

 The total geographical area of village is 216 hectares.
 Bhamian Khurd has a total population of 8,222 peoples.
 There are about 1,706 houses in Bhamian Khurd village.
 Ludhiana is nearest town to Bhamian Khurd.